Tongchon County: Old administrative divisions

+Gojeoeup

+The town of Gojeoeup (庫底邑), with an area of 90.07 km², was created in 1936 as a renamed version of Sunryeongmyeon (順嶺面), which was created in 1914 as a result of the merger of Sundalmyeon and Ryeongoemyeon.
+It was home to the Chongsukjong in Chongsokri, the Eosusanseong fortress in Sanggojeori, and the Ssanghaksanseong fortress in Toilri.
+The town had 19 ris, which were Hagojeo, Sanggojeo, Eoun, Samgye, Guhang, Pohang, Banwol, Saho, Hungun, Baekjong, Botong, Sin, Sinwol, Oryu, Jeonsan, Toil, Jeonchon, Chongsok and Tongsudong.
+The town was demoted to Gojeomyeon in 1949.

 Physical features

 The terrain is mountainous in the west, sloping down to the coastal plains (including the T'ongch'ŏn Plain and Hupkok Plain) in the east.
 The plains are used for rice cultivation.
 The area is prone to fog.
 As elsewhere along the Kangwŏn coast, there are various lagoons.

 Economy

 Due to the extensive plains, agriculture is a major local industry; in addition to rice, the county produces barley, wheat, oats, millet, maize, soybeans, and potatoes.
 Lumbering and fishing also play a role.

 Tourism

 The region has long been a popular destination due to the proximity of Mount Kŭmgang and, in recent years, tourists from South Korea have passed through the area in great numbers.